How to Set Up a UAE Freelance Visa Without an Agency (2026 Guide)

 After your license is approved:

-3. Medical fitness test: Book a medical fitness test at a government-approved centre.
+Medical fitness test: Book a medical fitness test at a government-approved centre.
 The test includes a blood test and chest X-ray.
 Cost: approximately AED 350 to AED 600.
-Results are typically available within 24 to 48 hours.
+Timing varies by center.

 You can also submit these visa steps directly through GDRFA Dubai's Amer portal or the ICP's smart app — no agency intermediary required.